Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Design Considerations for Usable Wearables

-\paragraph{Design Consideration 3: Align with users’ dominant wrist preferences} We found that most users wear smartwatches on their non-dominant wrist (typically the left), a consistent behavior across age and gender groups driven by comfort, ease of use, and minimal interference with daily activities (\textbf{RQ1}).
+We found that most users wear smartwatches on their non-dominant wrist (typically the left), a consistent behaviour across age and gender groups driven by comfort, ease of use, and minimal interference with daily activities (\textbf{RQ1}).
 Systems that require wear on the dominant wrist can disrupt these habits, potentially lowering adoption, increasing discomfort, or degrading interaction.

-An example is provided by~\citet{scholl2015wearables}, wherein a lab-based system required the smartwatch to be on the dominant wrist.
-Similarly,~\citet{villa2021assisting} presents a haptic feedback system with a custom wrist device that may face adoption challenges unless it integrates with users’ existing smartwatch setups.
+\citet{scholl2015wearables} present a system designed for use in laboratory environments that requires a smartwatch to be worn on the dominant (right) wrist.
+This requirement may clash with users’ natural preferences and reduce compliance or comfort, especially during prolonged use.
+Similarly, the haptic feedback system introduced by \citet{villa2021assisting} as well as the indoor magnetic navigation system proposed by \citet{aiba2024magserea}, rely on a novel wrist-worn device, but may face adoption barriers unless it integrates with or supplements users’ existing smartwatch ecosystems.
 Our findings reinforce that users have established wrist preferences, and disregarding them can conflict with existing routines.

-While some systems, like the energy-aware design developed by~\citet{korpela2015energy}, are more adaptable to common smartwatch use, they do not always explicitly consider wrist dominance.
-Emotion tracking systems (e.g.,~\cite{wang2022emotracer}) illustrate how using standard form factors and locations supports comfort and long-term use.
+Energy-aware systems such as the one proposed in \cite{korpela2015energy} demonstrate a more adaptable approach by using wrist-mounted sensors compatible with smartwatch norms, though they do not explicitly consider wrist dominance.
+Other systems aimed at emotion tracking~\cite{wang2022emotracer, qin2020having, grzeszczyk2023decoding} leverage common smartwatch form factors and locations, reinforcing the importance of designing around existing user behaviour to ensure comfort, usability, and long-term engagement.
+Similarly, \citet{searle2021anticipatory} employed an existing smartwatch model for data collection, enabling the capture of real-world user data and supporting easy adoption by consumers who already own a smartwatch. \citet{li2022re} present a system that supports reconnection with nature and is deployed using a control unit and a sensor bracelet.
+While technical requirements may limit direct integration, the bracelet’s unobtrusive form factor and compact dimensions support comfortable everyday wear alongside a smartwatch.